-As a Computational Biology student you'll be able to choose from a range of complementary courses in Biological and Biomedical Sciences, Chemistry, Computer Science, Mathematics and Statistics, and, in your fourth year, you'll complete independent research under the guidance of an academic mentor.
+As a Computational Biology student you'll be able to choose from a range of complementary courses in Biological and Biomedical Sciences, Chemistry, Computer Science, Mathematics and Statistics.
+In your fourth year, you'll complete independent research under the guidance of an academic mentor.
 This research will give you the opportunity to integrate and apply your knowledge and skills while thinking critically about what you've learnt.

-This specialisation enables students to gain fundamental knowledge across Biology, Computer Science and Statistics to develop Computational Biology, Genomics and Bioinformatics skill sets - all skills that are required by employers in academia and industry, where analysis of life science data is increasingly important.
+This specialisation will offer you fundamental knowledge across Biology, Computer Science and Statistics.
+You will develop Computational Biology, Genomics and Bioinformatics skills that are required by employers in academia and industry, where analysis of life science data is increasingly important.